Steps to get a COR (11+ Employees)

 Once you have a COR, you need to maintain it annually.

-OPTIONs TO A COR STANDARD CERTIFICATION AUDIT
+OPTION TO A COR STANDARD CERTIFICATION AUDIT

-Option 2: COR Equivalency: ISO/CSA Certification
+COR Equivalency: ISO/CSA Certification

 Employers certified to meet either the International Organization for Standardization (ISO) or the Canadian Standards Association (CSA) standards for occupational health and safety (OHS) management systems, are eligible to apply to Energy Safety Canada for Certificate of Recognition (COR) certification.